zerasul/mdbook_en/11colors/colors.md

 As we can see in the image, in each streetlight a part is shown illuminated; this is because these areas are painting Tiles with Priority; so they are shown in a normal way; the rest of Tiles that do not have priority are shown in Shadow mode.
 With this, we confirm that the behavior with the planes, is as we have mentioned previously.

 We also see that at the Sprite level, if we move our character, it is also affected by the Shadow mode; in this way we can give the sensation of a lighting that is affected by our character.
 Obviously, we can also work with HighLight mode, using Palette 3, and playing with colors 14 and 15.
-But we can see that in examples later.

 With this example, we have already seen how the color palettes and the Shadow and HighLight modes work.